caburj/kwartrack/NOTES.md

 * [X] Reset the current page whenever the filter is changed.

 * [X] Loading of the transactions table.

+* [X] Prepare a script to migrate all db in a given edgedb instance.
+  - script: `migrate-all`

+* [X] Allow hiding emptied accounts -- accounts with transactions but with 0 or less balance.
+  - Maybe show the delete button, but instead of completely deleting the account, only archive it.
+    - And archived accounts should be hidden.

 # CANCELLED